Planning Maps / Areas / Lismore / East Lismore

 Is East Lismore flood-prone?

-Very little of East Lismore carries a mapped flood overlay.
+Flood mapping covers East Lismore and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is East Lismore bushfire-prone?